 According to Cornell University, these risks might include:

 - Gender.
 Statistically, girls are more likely to self harm than boys.

 - Friends that self injure.
 Oftentimes, teens will mimic the self harming behavior from their friends in order to fit in.

 - Life issues.
 Those who self injure sometimes have issues with personal identity, family, or have experienced a traumatic event in their lifetime.

 - Alcohol/drug abuse.
 Self harming behavior often happens while the individual is under the influence of a drug.

 Getting help for your child

 If you believe your child is self harming, it’s imperative that you seek out a medical professional to help.
 Sometimes traditional therapeutic techniques aren’t enough and adolescents need a larger intervention than they can provide.

-Asheville Academy for Girls could help your adolescent daughter.
+Asheville Academy could help your adolescent daughter.
 We are a residential treatment center that helps girls, ages 10 to 14.
 At Asheville Academy, we use comprehensive therapy paired with a therapeutic boarding school setting to inspire and spur on true personal growth in our girls.

 For more information on how Asheville Academy can help with teen self harm, contact us today at 800-264-8709.